heltonmaia/ECT-proj-cnn-vant/README.md

 * *-h*, *--help*: Show this help message and exit
 * *--debug*: Shows a window with debugging information during video classification.
 * *--save-video*: Create a video file with the analysis result.
+* *--iou-thresh*: Set the [IOU](https://www.pyimagesearch.com/2016/11/07/intersection-over-union-iou-for-object-detection/) threshold for consider a detection (only for YOLOv4)
+* *--score-thresh*: Set the probability score threshold for consider a detection (only for YOLOv4)

 **Avalible commands**: